tirtho/lex-luis-python/README.md

 # lex-luis-python

-The python code here can be used to read LEx V2 Bot Intents, Utterences etc., and upload in Azure LUIS Apps
+The python code here can be used to read LEx V2 Bot Intents, Utterences and upload in Azure LUIS Apps

+TODO: implement code to also migrate slots and other components

 ## Prerequisites ##